 For a STA that requested for a sync frame transmission, the UL-Sync capable AP shall schedule a sync frame at the slot boundary of the STA in the RAW if the Time Slot Protection Request field is equal to 1 or the Cross Slot Boundary field is equal to 1, or at the TWT of the STA, or at the expiration of the wakeup timer, as the next frame for transmission according to the medium access rules specified in Clause 10 (MAC sublayer functional description).

 If the medium is busy at the slot boundary of a STA in the RAW or at the TWT of the STA, or at the expiration of the wakeup timer, or if the UL-Sync capable AP determines that the remaining time in the RAW slot or the TWT SP, or the TXOP duration to be too short to transmit a sync frame, the UL-Sync capable AP shall cancel the scheduled sync frame transmission.
-When the STA is changing from Doze to Awake in order to transmit, the STA shall follow the rules defined in 11.2.3.2 (Non-AP STA power management modes).
+When the STA is changing from doze state to Awake state in order to transmit, the STA shall follow the rules defined in 11.2.3.2 (Non-AP STA power management modes). (#4441, 4443)

 REmd Editor: Change the paragraph below of this subclause as follows (#CID 4441, 4443):

 The UL-Sync capable AP should use an NDP CTS frame as a sync frame.
+The AP may also use a CTS-to-self frame, with the RA field equal to the MAC address of the receiving STA, or a reverse direction grant as a sync frame.(#4441, 4443)

-When a STA receives an NDP CTS frame with the RA/Partial BSSID field equal to the S1G partial AID of the STA from the UL-Sync capable AP with which the STA is associated, the STA shall transmit a Data frame to the AP an SIFS after the reception of the NDP CTS frame if the STA has a Data frame to transmit to the AP and has requested the AP for a sync frame transmission.
-When a STA receives an NDP CTS frame with the RA/Partial BSSID field not equal to the S1G partial AID of the STA, the STA shall follow the NAV setting rules defined in 10.3.2.4 (Setting and resetting the NAV).
+When a STA receives an NDP CTS frame with the RA/Partial BSSID field equal to the S1G partial AID of the STA or a CTS-to-self with RA field equal to the MAC address of the STA that is sent from the UL-Sync capable AP with which the STA is associated, then the STA shall transmit a Data frame to the AP a SIFS after the reception of the NDP CTS frame if the STA has a Data frame to transmit to the AP and has requested the AP for a sync frame transmission.
+When a STA receives an NDP CTS frame with the RA/Partial BSSID field not equal to the S1G partial AID of the STA or a CTS-to-self with RA field not equal to the MAC address of the STA, then the STA shall follow the NAV setting rules defined in 10.3.2.4 (Setting and resetting the NAV).
 After transmitting the NDP CTS frame, the AP shall wait for an AckTimeout interval (as defined in 10.3.2.11 (Acknowledgment procedure)), starting at the PHY-TXEND.confirm primitive.
-If a PHY-RXSTART.indication primitive does not occur during the AckTimeout interval, the AP may transmit a CF-End frame or an NDP CF-End frame to reset the NAV provided that the remaining duration is long enough to transmit this frame.REmd Editor: Change "State" in Figure 10-34—Backoff procedure for restricted channel access control to "state" (2x), "Doze to Awake" to "doze state to awake state" in 10.49 and "Awake times" to "awake state times" in 10.50.1.
+If a PHY-RXSTART.indication primitive does not occur during the AckTimeout interval, the AP may transmit a CF-End frame or an NDP CF-End frame to reset the NAV provided that the remaining duration is long enough to transmit this frame. (#4441, 4443)

+REmd Editor: Change "State" in Figure 10-34—Backoff procedure for restricted channel access control to "state" (2x), "Doze to Awake" to "doze state to awake state" in 10.49 and "Awake times" to "awake state times" in 10.50.1.

 11.1.4.3.6 NDP Probing